Transferring investment funds

-If you are transferring your investment funds directly to New Zealand you need to do so in a legal and transparent way.
+If you are transferring your investment funds directly to New Zealand for the Investor 1 and 2 visas, or Parent Retirement Resident Visa, you must do this in a legal and transparent way.

 What you need to do to transfer investment funds